-- 3. Press the SCREEN DISPLAY ® button, and then press any of the navigational arrow buttons or the SELECT ® button on the remote to bring the MAIN MENU up on your video screen.
-(Figure #1) - 4.
-Press the ▼ button three times until the on screen > cursor is pointing to SETUP MENU.
-Press SELECT (2). - 5.
-At the SETUPMENU (Figure #2), set the Genter Channel Mode.
+- 3. Press the SCREEN DISPLAY Debutton, and then press any of the navigational arrow buttons or the SELECT button on the remote to bring the MAIN MENU up on your video screen.
+(Figure #1) - Press the ▼ button five times until the on screen > cursor is pointing to SET UP MENU. - 5.
+Press SELECT (13) to move to the next screen, SET UP MENU 1.
+(Figure #2).

+6. The first item to be set is the Center Channel Mode.
 The on screen > cursor will already point toward this option when you select the menu.
-Press the ◀or ▶ buttons to choose one of these center channel options by moving the cursor:
+Press the ◀or ▶ buttons ♠ to choose one of these center channel options by moving the cursor:

-LARGE: Choose this option if you are using large size full range center channel speaker.
+LARGE: Choose this option if you are using either a THX Certified speaker system with a subwoofer or large size full range center channel speaker.